 The not-so-transparent governing body of football in Spain, the Royal Spanish Football Federation (REFF), is responsible for the national team’s season schedule, with friendly matches being one of its most lucrative operations.
 This time, both the game in Malabo and the one in South Africa will be free of charge.
 The REFF secretary general said yesterday:

 The feeling is disappointing.
-Almost no one cares about the implications of this match in Malabo, knows where Equatorial Guinea is or, even worse, who that old smiling guy is (in the photo, second from the left) who has invited La Roja to play in his country.
+Almost no one cares about the implications of this match in Malabo, knows where Equatorial Guinea is or, even worse, who that old smiling guy is in the right in the photo above who has invited La Roja to play in his country.